Roche: History

 Oseltamivir an antiviral drug used to combat influenza.
 Roche is the only drug company authorized to manufacture the drug, which was discovered by Gilead Sciences.
 Roche purchased the rights to the drug in 1996, and in 2005, settled a royalty dispute, agreeing to pay Gilead tiered royalties of 14–22% of annual net sales without adjusting the payments for manufacturing costs, as had been allowed in the original licensing agreement.

 On 20 October 2005, Hoffmann-La Roche decided to license other companies to manufacture Oseltamivir.

 Also in 2005, Roche acquired the Swiss company GlycArt Biotechnology in order to acquire technology to afucosylate antibodies; one of its products in development was obinutuzumab, which gained FDA approval in November 2013 for the treatment of chronic lymphocytic leukemia.

 On 22 January 2008, Roche acquired Ventana Medical Systems for $3.4 billion.
 On 2 January 2009, Roche acquired Memory Pharmaceuticals Corp.

 On 26 March 2009, Roche acquired Genentech for $46.8 billion.
 On 12 March 2009, Roche agreed to fully acquire Genentech, in which it had held a majority stake since 1990, after eight months of negotiations.
-As a result of the Genentech acquisition, Roche moved its Palo Alto–based research facilities to their campus that straddles the border between Clifton, New Jersey and Nutley, New Jersey while Roche's United States headquarters, located on the New Jersey site since 1929, was moved to Genentech's facility in South San Francisco.
+As a result of the Genentech acquisition, Roche moved its Palo Alto–based research facilities to its campus that straddles the border between Clifton, New Jersey and Nutley, New Jersey while Roche's United States headquarters, located on the New Jersey site since 1929, was moved to Genentech's facility in South San Francisco.
 Genentech became a wholly owned subsidiary group of Roche on 25 March 2009.
 Roche began vacating the NJ site in 2012, and sold it off in 2016.

 Roche acquired Medingo Ltd. in April 2010, for $160 million and BioImagene, Inc. in August for $100 million.

 In 2011, the company received the International Society for Pharmaceutical Engineering Facility of the Year Award for Process Innovation for Roche's "MyDose" Clinical Supply project.
 In March 2011, Roche acquired PVT Probenverteiltechnik GmbH for up to €85 million.
 In July 2010, Roche acquired mtm laboratories AG for up to 190 million EUR.
 In October, Roche acquired Anadys Pharmaceuticals, Inc. for $230 million.
 In December, Roche announced it would acquire Munich-based Verum Diagnostica GmbH, gaining entry to the fastest-growing field in the coagulation diagnostics market.

 On 26 June 2012, Roche announced the closure of the Nutley/Clifton campus, which was completed in 2013.
 The property is in the process of remediation.

 In July 2013, Roche Diagnostics acquired blood diagnostics company Constitution Medical Inc. for $220 million.
 Later, in September, Genentech announced it would acquire Arrayit Corporation.